utshomax/postman-docs/src/pages/docs/sending-requests/requests.md

 Postman will automatically include your auth details in the relevant part of the request, for example in __Headers__.

-For more detail on implementing different types of auth in your Postman requests, check out [Authorizing requests](/docs/sending-requests/authorization/).
+For more detail on implementing different types of auth in your Postman requests, check out the [Authorizing requests overview](/docs/sending-requests/authorization/authorization/).

 Once your auth and other request details are set up, select __Send__ to run your request.